bjente/programmingproject-/README.md

 After that, I will start making the different sketches.
 For these sketches I want to use everyday products and turn them into something surprising.

-When something is old or broke we normally throw it immediately away.
+When something is old we normally throw it immediately away.
 I think that's a pity sometimes.
 What if I can make it into something 'fun'?
 I want to transform products that otherwise would end up being garbage into funny, interactive objects.

 - Example 1: The kiwi razor.